rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>Input data tensor from the previous operator.
+<dd>An input data tensor from the previous operator.
 The dimensions for images are (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and the width of the data.
 For non-images, the dimensions are in the form of (N x C x D1 x D2 ...
 Dn), where N is the batch size.</dd>
 </dl>

 #### Outputs